-For quasi-parallel geometry, the classifications according to parameter have not been clearly differentiated by observation, largely because of the difficulty in knowing whether any given spacecraft passage has encountered
+For quasi-parallel geometry, the classifications according to parameter have not been clearly differentiated by observation, largely because of the difficulty in knowing whether any given spacecraft passage has encountered a steady-state or a transient view of the shock.
+Only one study has produced generalizable details, as noted.
+The other cases are isolated incidents, possibly of partially developed structures.
+Wherever no detailed study has been conducted, the parenthesized citation of the Asilomar report (43) provides at least an example of the corresponding case.

-In the table, the dividing value M \approx 3 is the experimentally-determined value approximating the critical Mach number known in laboratory shock studies 76.
+In the table, the dividing value M \approx 3 is the experimentally-determined value approximating the critical Mach number known in laboratory shock studies 76 .
 Under q-parallel geometry, and for very high β , strictly local combinations of parameters may play an important role in defining the processes taking place in local gradients.